TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.2.md

 ---

-And Elijah went to show himself unto Ahab.
-And the famine was sore in Samaria.
+Elijah went to show himself to Ahab.
+The famine was severe in Samaria.